Sara Nathan (broadcaster): Other roles

 She was a member of the Human Fertilisation and Embryology Authority and of the Professional Conduct Committee of the Bar Council.
 She was a Commissioner for the Marshall Scholarships until December 2006.
 She was on the Regulatory Decision Committee of the Financial Services Authority from 2001 to 2007, and was a member of the ICSTIS PhonepayPlus Committee (which regulates premium rate telephony) until November 2008.
 She chaired The Animal Procedures Committee, a body that advises the British Home Secretary on matters related to animal experimentation in the UK, until its abolition in 2012.
 She was a lay member of the Judicial Appointments Commission from January 2006 to January 2012.

 From April 2012 to 2016 she was a Public Appointments Assessor, chairing the appointment of Chairs of public bodies, reporting to David Normington, the First Civil Service Commissioner, and a Chair of disciplinary hearings for the Nursing and Midwifery Council.
 She was a member of the board of the Solicitors' Regulation Authority from 2010 to 2015.
 She was also a trustee of Why Me?, a charity promoting restorative justice.

 In 2015, Nathan co-founded a charity Refugees at Home, which finds hosts in Britain for destitute asylum-seekers and refugees.
-She has since hosted 27 refugees (as of October 2021) from many countries including Syria, Sudan, Eritrea, Ethiopia, Iran, Afghanistan and Egypt.
-The charity has made over 2,500 placements and hosted for over 195,000 individual person nights.
+She has since hosted 44 refugees (as of May 2025) from many countries including Syria, Sudan, Eritrea, Ethiopia, Iran, Afghanistan and Egypt.
+The charity has made over 6,750 placements and hosted for over 500,000 individual person nights.

+She became a trustee of the Cambridge Union Society in May 2020 and chair of EASE, an asylum-seeker drop-in based in Acton at much the same time.

 She was a tribunal chair for the Nursing and Midwifery Council until April 2020.

-She has been a tribunal chair for Social Work England since December 2019.
-In 2020 she joined the Queen's Counsel Appointments Panel and became chair of the appointments board for the Accountants' Regulatory Board at the ICAEW.
-She is also a lay assessor for GLA public appointments but that is largely inactive.
+She has been a tribunal chair for Social Work England since December 2019 and the same for the General Optical Council since January 2025.
+She joined the King's Counsel Selection Panel in 2020 and was chair of the appointments board for the Accountants' Regulatory Board at the Institute of Chartered Accountants in England and Wales (ICAEW) for three years.

 Honours

-She was awarded an OBE in the Queen's Birthday Honours, announced on 14 June 2008.
+She was appointed an Officer of the Order of the British Empire (OBE) in the Queen's Birthday Honours, announced on 14 June 2008.